For maximum process transparency in automotive component production

 - Optimization of maintenance intervals for maximum system availability

-The Nexeed IAS makes it possible to meet these requirements: the solution provides more than just simple live monitoring of all relevant machine parameters and process data.
+The software meets makes it possible to meet these requirements: the solution provides more than just simple live monitoring of all relevant machine parameters and process data.
 By providing clear cross-machine visualizations and by recording historic data, the software also offers a prepared data basis for potential production optimization.

 The pilot system results convinced the BMW production experts: acquiring a plant license has allowed them to connect additional process steps to the software.
-The Nexeed IAS is used in cockpit production for the intricate back-foaming process.
+The software applications are used in cockpit production for the intricate back-foaming process.
 While large amounts of data covering information such as pressure, flow rate, temperature and process time were generated in the control unit so far, they were not made permanently available in a higher-level system.

-Since the Nexeed IAS Production Performance Package has already proven to be successful at various stations, the BMW Group has decided to implement it in additional projects: the software is currently being rolled out to identical processes within cockpit production.
+Since the software solution from Nexeed IAS has already proven to be successful at various stations, the BMW Group has decided to implement it in additional projects: the software is currently being rolled out to identical processes within cockpit production.
 Other production steps, such as adhesive application, will also be connected to the software.
-In the long term, the Nexeed IAS will be used not only within the vehicle interior department, but also plant-wide.
+In the long term, the applications of the Nexeed IAS will be used not only within the vehicle interior department, but also plant-wide.
 Since the software can be tailored to specific requirements, it is also undergoing constant improvement in areas where it has already been deployed – for example with new rules that employees can easily define without programming knowledge.